fjelltopp/meerkat_dev/README.md

    It is recommended that you create a symlink to this script from your path:
    `symlink -l /usr/local/bin/mk /home/[user]/meerkat/meerkat_dev/mk`
 5. Run the setup process `mk setup`.
+   *N.B* This will install only the demo country configs.
+If you have access to all country configs use `--dev` option to install the complete development environment.
 6. Use `mk -h` to read the script's documentation.